sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

 * [#3371] File dispatcher will not work for upload event for which the client is making the initial upload request under a provisional file name which is change once the file is successfully uploaded.

-* [#3379] `hmac-sha2-512` is not yet available in our SSH implementation due to an interoperability issue with the OpenSSH client.

 * [#2135] SCP server implementation does not handle errors reported by the client side during file get / download operations.